svalio/atlassian-connect-express-encryption/README.md

 * Automatic persistence of host details (i.e., client key, host public key, host base url, etc.)
 * Localtunnel'd server for testing with OnDemand instances

+## Release Notes

+For detailed release notes and upgrade guides, please see the [Release Notes](RELEASENOTES.md).

 ## Getting Started

 The fastest way to get started is to install the `atlas-connect` CLI tool.
 The CLI makes it possible to generate a `atlassian-connect-express` enabled add-on scaffold very quickly.
 To install: